Steve Logan: Post-playing career

 Since his retirement, Logan is involved in running youth basketball camps.
-As of 2021, he is training elementary school and high school basketball players at Nothin But Net Sports Complex in Cincinnati and running his own AAU team "Logans Elites."
+As of 2021, he is training elementary school and high school basketball players at Elite Athletic Sports Complex in Cincinnati and running his own AAU team "Logans Elites".

 In July 2009, Cincinnati announced that Logan would be inducted into the UC Athletics Hall of Fame in February 2010.
 He was officially inducted to the University of Cincinnati Athletics Hall of Fame in 2010.
 However, due to legal issues (see #Legal issues), he was not allowed to attend his induction ceremony in February 2010.

 In 2017, Logan was inducted into the Greater Cincinnati Basketball Hall of Fame along with Wally Szczerbiak and Aaron Williams.

 In August 2020, Logan graduated from the University of Cincinnati with a degree in Interdisciplinary Studies.

+Beginning with the 2023-24 UC Basketball season, Logan will serve as an analyst for home games with Dan Hoard when primary radio analyst former Bearcat Terry Nelson is working ESPN+ broadcasts.